Call for same-day service: (310) 487-2580

 Changes to Santa Monica Cash-for-Keys Agreements

-• Agreement must be in writing
+• The agreement must be in writing.

-• The signed agreement must be filed with the city
+• The signed agreement must be filed with the city.

 You can read more about the requirements in Santa Monica in our previous post about cash for keys agreements.